i-like-robots/react-tag-autocomplete/readme.md

 The status text announced when a selected tag is added.
 The placeholder `%value%` will be replaced by the tag label.
 Defaults to `"Added tag %value%"`.

-#### ariaDescribedBy (optional)

-References elements by ID which contain more information about the component.
-Defaults to `""`.

-#### ariaErrorMessage (optional)
+#### ariaDeletedText (optional)

 References an element by ID which contains the error message for the input when the component is marked as invalid.
 Defaults to `""`.

-#### ariaRemovedText (optional)

 The status text announced when a selected tag is removed.
 The placeholder `%value%` will be replaced by the tag label.
 Defaults to `"Removed tag %value%"`.

+#### ariaDescribedBy (optional)

+References elements by ID which contain more information about the component.
+Defaults to `""`.

+#### ariaErrorMessage (optional)

+TODO

 #### classNames (optional)